Navprayas-A-group-of-Innovative-thought/Navprayas-Frontend/README.md

   git merge upstream/master
   ```

+- To check remote
+  `git remote -v`
+  > Generally origin is remote name associated to repo from your profile
+  > and upstream is remote name to associated to main repo

 I think these commands are enough but still you forgot some commands you can take help from [here](https://github.com/kmrakash/practice/blob/master/GithubCommands.md)